BSL Vocabulary Test

 You can stop the test at any time if it is not possible for you to administer all tasks in one session.
 Just click on ‘Home’ or close the browser.
 Next time when you log in, go to /‘Caseload’/, click on the student and select ‘Resume’.
 You will continue where you last stopped the test.
 All responses from the previous session will be saved.

-The test report can be downloaded once all scores are entered.
+The test report can be downloaded once demographics and all scores are entered.

 Configure the BSL Vocabulary Test Menu Page